John Duncan Sr.: Congressional career

 In 1964, roughly 10 months into his second term as mayor, Duncan won a hard-fought Republican primary election in the Knoxville-based Second Congressional District.
 The district's seven-term incumbent, Howard Baker Sr., had died that January, and his wife Irene held the seat for the rest of his term as a caretaker.
 Duncan was heavily favored due to his popularity as mayor of Knoxville and the heavy Republican tilt of the district.
 The 2nd had been one of the few areas of Tennessee where most residents supported the Union over the Confederacy.
 Its residents identified with the GOP soon after the return of peace, and have continued to support the Republicans through good times and bad ever since.
 As a result, the 2nd's seat has been in the hands of the GOP or its predecessors without interruption since 1857.
-He defeated Democrat Willard Yarborough by just under 10 percentage points—the closest race in the district since Baker's first run in 1950.
+He defeated Democrat Willard Yarborough by just under 10 percentage points, the closest race in the district since Baker's first run in 1950.
 The contest was closer than expected in part because the 2nd was nearly swept up in Lyndon Johnson's national landslide in that year's presidential election; Barry Goldwater just barely carried it.

 Duncan never faced another close contest, and was reelected 11 times, including two unopposed runs in 1972 and 1982.
 He often won re-election by some of the largest majorities of any congressman.
 He was a member of the House Ways and Means Committee for much of his congressional career.
 A staunch conservative, he supported U.S. involvement in the Vietnam War, and advocated tougher policies against antiwar demonstrators.
 Duncan voted against the Voting Rights Act of 1965 but in favor of the Civil Rights Act of 1968.
 He was one of the first congressmen to endorse Richard Nixon for president in 1967.

 In the late 1970s, Duncan engaged in a protracted legislative struggle with environmentalists over the Tennessee Valley Authority's construction of Tellico Dam, on the Little Tennessee River, in Duncan's district.
 The dam's completion had been halted over concerns for the endangered snail darter, which lived in the river.
 After numerous failed attempts to amend the Endangered Species Act to allow the dam's completion, Duncan managed to insert a rider into the Energy and Water Development Appropriations Act in July 1979, on a day when most House members were absent.
 The dam's opponents cried foul, but the bill nevertheless passed the Senate and was signed into law, allowing TVA to finally close the dam's gates.

-Duncan served in the House until his death from cancer in 1988.
+Duncan served in the House until his death from prostate cancer in 1988.